- Support home

 Search with your browser or AI and add cards for products you think look good.
 You can manually enter items into a new card, but there is also an automatic method.

-On smartphones, copy the link of the product page in the browser, then press the “Add by link” buttonadd_link at the bottom right of the board to create a card.
+On smartphones, copy the link of the product page in the browser, then press the “Add card from clipboard link” buttonadd_link at the bottom right of the board to create a card.

 On PC, you can open the browser and Requestland side by side, then drag links into Banban Board to create cards quickly.